-Pop any bubbles with a toothpick or the bubbles will dry into little crevices on your painting.
-Don’t worry, if this does happen (it happened to me), you can come back with a little extra glue paint and try to blend it in.
+Pop any air bubbles with a toothpick or the bubbles will dry into little crevices on your painting.
+Don’t worry, if this does happen (it happened to me), you can come back with your squeeze bottle of extra glue paint and try to blend it in.

 As the glue dries, IT WILL SHRINK.
 Don’t worry if you see some color bleeding through.
 You can go back over it with more black paint.
 This has the added bonus of increasing the texture of your silhouette if you are creating a tree or other item that needs a rougher look.

-If you do make mistakes, you can use a craft blade to fix the edges.
+If you do make mistakes, you can use a craft knife to carefully fix the edges.
 Just don’t get too carried away because you might scratch the paint off your background.

-If you want to add anything to your picture that isn’t raised, you can use paint markers.
+If you want to add any text to your picture, you can use paint markers.
 I used black paint markers to write the words on my picture and used a print out taped on the back so I could trace it and keep everything straight.